-The Japanese can take credit for being one of the first countries anywhere to make use of fireworks, so it's no surprise that they light up the city skyline on New Years Eve with a fireworks that can be viewed for miles around across the famous Tokyo Bay.
-Tokyo also holds a number of parties on NYE and the city's hotels are packed with visitors from across Japan and abroad.
+The Japanese can take credit for being one of the first countries anywhere to make use of fireworks, so it's perhaps a little surprising that there is no planned fireworks display on new year's eve, with Tokyo instead holding a number of parties on NYE in the city's many bars, hotels and restaurants.

 It does make it especially important to make your plans well in advance though, this isn't a place you can just turn up on the day and expect to walk into the best parties, you'll need to have a pretty well sorted agenda along with all the requisite tickets, directions and travel arrangements well before you arrive.

 As we mentioned above, there are no specific new year's eve fireworks in Tokyo.
 An exception to this is if the day happens to fall on a Saturday, in which case the Tokyo Bay weekend fireworks show takes place at 7pm.

 The Japanese name for New Year is Shogatsu, and it is one of the biggest nights of the year across the country.
 One popular tradition unique to the place is that of hatsumode, where people make their first visit of the year to their local shrine or temple.

 At midnight the temple bell is then rung 108 times for the crowds to celebrate the arrival of the new year - the city's most popular shrines are visited by well over a million people over the new year period.